abhikop/abhikop.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am a third year PhD student at UT Austin.
 My advisor is <a href='https://web.ma.utexas.edu/users/sampayne/'>Sam Payne</a>.
 Before UT I was an undergraduate at <a href='https://www.iiserpune.ac.in/'>IISER Pune</a>.
-Here is a CV.
+Here is my [CV](/assets/CV_Abhishek_Koparde.pdf).

 I am broadly interested in the interplay between point counting techniques and algebraic geometry.